-We’re past the point when brick-and-mortar businesses believed that their tangible assets held most of their value.
-Most of a company’s value these days is found in its intellectual property.
-If we look at the 500 largest companies in the US, the total value of these companies consisted of 87 percent intellectual property and just 13 percent tangible assets in 2015, according to an Ocean Tomo report.
+We’re past the point when tangible assets held most of a company’s value.
+Most of a company’s value these days is found in its intellectual property (IP).
+If we look at the S&P 500 companies, 90 percent of their total value consisted of intellectual property and just 10 percent consisted of tangible assets in 2020 according to the study by Ocean Tomo.

-Losing rights to intellectual property can mean the end for an early stage tech startup.
-Tech companies often acquire legal protections such as patents and secured trademarks before they release a product to market, but their developers have access to their software before the product itself is released.
+Losing rights to intellectual property can mean the end of an early-stage technology startup.
+Tech companies often acquire legal protections such as patents and trademarks before they release a product to market, but developers have access to their software before the product itself is released.

-Intellectual property for IT companies can take various forms:
+Intellectual property protection for IT companies can take various forms:

-Depending on the nature of the software product, what is considered intellectual property can be found in databases or embedded in code.
-To come up with the most efficient strategy for protecting your project’s intellectual property (IP), you should answer two main questions:
+Depending on the nature of the software product, what’s considered intellectual property can be found in databases or embedded in code.
+To plan the most efficient strategy for protecting your project’s intellectual property, you should answer two main questions:

-In the world of software development, we mostly talk about three types of intellectual property: copyrights, trade secrets, and patents.
+In the world of software development, we mostly talk about three types of intellectual property protections: copyrights, trade secrets, and patents.

-What is the difference between copyrights, patents, and trade secrets, and how do these three types of IP apply to IT products?
+Let’s figure out the difference between copyrights, patents, and trade secrets and how these types of IP protection apply to IT products.

 A copyright is what you need to protect the way your software solves a certain problem.
-A copyright doesn’t protect the idea behind your product, but rather the way this idea is implemented in software.
-Copyright protection best of all applies to source code, object code, and user interfaces.
+A copyright doesn’t protect the idea behind your product but rather the way this idea is implemented in software.
+Copyright protection applies best to source code, object code, and user interfaces.

-A patent protects the idea behind a particular product, but not the execution of the idea in the form of code.
-Patents often protect software architecture and proprietary algorithms.
+A patent protects the idea behind a particular product but not the execution of the idea in the form of code.
+Patents often protect software architectures and proprietary algorithms.
 Another factor that companies should consider before settling on their IP protection strategy is cost.
-Applying for a patent is highly complex and often a costly process, which means that it might be prohibitive for smaller tech companies with limited budgets.
+Applying for a patent is a complex and often costly process, which means that it might be prohibitive for smaller tech companies with limited budgets.
 Companies that deem it worth the effort tend to hire law firms that specialize in patent law to navigate all the complexities of patent acquisition.

-Trade secrets have to do with proprietary information that a software development company discovers and works with; trade secrets do not require publication and can be maintained indefinitely until they are discovered by another company on the market.
-Imagine that a tech startup develops a business architecture that is optimal for its product.
-Such business architecture will be the company’s trade secret until somebody else, who is working in the same market, discovers on their own the same exact way to do the same exact thing.
+Trade secrets have to do with proprietary information that a software development company discovers and works with; trade secrets do not require publication and can be maintained indefinitely until they’re discovered by another company.
+For example, a tech startup develops a business architecture that’s optimal for its product.
+This business architecture will be the company’s trade secret until somebody else discovers (on their own) the same exact way to do the same exact thing.

-Protecting source code and making sure that general information about business ideas, together with all proprietary algorithms won’t be disclosed to third parties, are the two biggest concerns most clients voice when they come to Yalantis.
+Protecting source code and making sure that information about business ideas – together with all proprietary algorithms – aren’t disclosed to third parties are the two biggest concerns most clients voice when they come to Yalantis.

-That’s why in this article we want to focus on two types of intellectual property – copyrights and trade secrets – since they are most applicable to our clients’ needs in terms of IP protection.
+In this article, we want to focus on two types of intellectual property – copyrights and trade secrets – since they’re most applicable to our clients’ needs in terms of IP protection.

 There are two major aspects of protecting source code:

-Product owners have to make sure that source code is their intellectual property and not a developer’s.
+– Product owners have to make sure that source code is their intellectual property and not the developer’s.

-Product owners have to make sure that all the details about the technical side of their product are considered confidential.
+– Product owners have to make sure that all details about the technical side of their product are considered confidential.